containers/image/docs/containers-policy.json.5.md

 Signature verification policy files are used to specify policy, e.g. trusted keys, applicable when deciding whether to accept an image, or individual signatures of that image, as valid.

-The default policy is stored (unless overridden at compile-time) at `/etc/containers/policy.json`;
-applications performing verification may allow using a different policy instead.
+The default policy is stored (unless overridden at compile-time) at `/etc/containers/policy.json`;  applications performing verification may allow using a different policy instead.
+Rootless applications may also read default policy from `$HOME/.config/containers/policy.json` if it exist.

 ## FORMAT